Today I Laundered a Loaf of Bread

 I don't pretend to be a Better Homes and Gardens kind of person, but this was a new low, even for me.

 Let me explain.
 Someone had donated several loaves of Trader Joe's Multi-Grain Oat Bread to our friendly community fridge, and there were several loaves left over.
 The sell-by date had already become a dim memory and green mold had not yet made an appearance, so I decided to treat my chickens to some people food.
 Being true omnivores, they will eat anything.
-I brought a loaf into my house and tossed it in a corner close to the door I would take to the chicken yard.
-Next time I went out I'd throw about half of it over the fence.
+I brought a loaf into my house and tossed it in a corner close to the door I always take to the chicken yard.
+I planned that the next time I went out I'd throw about half of it over the fence.

 It was laundry day.
 I dumped the contents of my hamper onto the floor near the bread, planning to sort it.
 Then I was interrupted.
 By the time I returned to the clothes I had forgotten about the bread.
 I scooped everything into my arms and threw it in the washer.
 I added the laundry soap and set the cycle to Heavy Duty.

 Picture this: By the time the load was finished the bag of bread had risen to the top.
 I opened the lid and froze.
-How had that gotten in there?
+What was that?
+Who put it in there?
 Where was it I had last seen that label?
-And what was that beige mush?
-Uh-oh.
+What was all that horrible mush?

-Plenty of water had seeped into the bread bag around the fastener.
-It was the flat, square kind with the hole punched in the side.
-I did not have much faith in that kind.
-Water had gotten into the bag.
-Had some of the goo inside the bag leaked out into my clothes?
+Since plenty of water had seeped into the bag, had some of the goo leaked out onto my clothes?
 Dare I put them in the dryer?
 Should I wash them again first?
 Vaguely I remembered that some sort of play-doh or glue or something could be made from a mix of bread and water.
 If I put the clothes in the dryer, what kind of shock was next?
 Would they become stiff and glue themselves to the drum?
 Would they freeze into some unrecognizable contortions?
 Should I boil them?
 Take them to the dry cleaners and confess?
 Make a sandwich?

 After carefully sniffing the clothes, I decided to take a chance.